“Stay Home, Make Art”

 Artists: Dorian Sylvain, Kari “Kasmos” Black, Kahari Black and Katon Black

 A home for creativity and community.
 Stimulating and sustaining the visual arts in Chicago since 1939.

 Every First Sunday of the month, Hyde Park Art Center is activated with activities throughout the center for the public, neighbors, and families.
-Join us for family friendly filled day with inter generational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
+Join us for family friendly filled day with intergenerational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
 For the foreseeable future we are going virtual!
-Our next Center Sunday will be held on June 7 @ 1:00 PM – 5:00 PM.
+Our next Center Sunday will be held on August 2 @ 1:00 PM – 5:00 PM.